Will a Binge Cycle Ruin All My Progress? A Salt Lake City Eating Disorder Therapist Explains

-Self Compassion for binge eating
+Self Compassion for Binge Eating

 When you're faced with a relapse into binge eating, self-compassion becomes your anchor.
 It's crucial to be kind to yourself during these challenging moments.
 Instead of berating yourself for slipping, understand that relapses are a natural part of recovery.
 Self-compassion means treating yourself with the same care and understanding you'd offer to a friend going through a tough time.
 Embrace the setback as an opportunity for learning and growth.
 It's a chance to understand your triggers better and reinforce your commitment to healing.
 Being gentle with yourself allows for the acknowledgment of the struggle without letting it define your progress.
 Through self-compassion, you can navigate these setbacks with resilience, patience, and a renewed determination to continue your journey toward a healthier relationship with food and yourself.